JOM3C4/nHCFSource/README.md

 -Twitter: XiPiru_

-✹Features added by the developer iPiru_:
+✹Features added by the developer iPiru_ and JOM3C4:

 ✓EggTeleport within the core